core-wg/oscore/draft-ietf-core-object-security.md

 This section describes the threat model using the terms of {{RFC3552}}.

 It is assumed that the endpoints running OSCORE have not themselves been compromised.
 The attacker is assumed to have control of the CoAP channel over which the endpoints communicate, including intermediary nodes.
 The attacker is capable of launching any passive or active, on-path or off-path attacks; including eavesdropping, traffic analysis, spoofing, insertion, modification, deletion, delay, replay, man-in-the-middle, and denial-of-service attacks.
 This means that the attacker can read any CoAP message on the network and undetectably remove, change, or inject forged messages onto the wire.

-OSCORE targets the protection of the CoAP Request/Response sub-layer (Section 2 of {{RFC7252}}) between the endpoints, including the CoAP Payload, Code, Uri-Path/Uri-Query, and the other Class E option instances ({{coap-options}}).
+OSCORE targets the protection of the CoAP request/response layer (Section 2 of {{RFC7252}}) between the endpoints, including the CoAP Payload, Code, Uri-Path/Uri-Query, and the other Class E option instances ({{coap-options}}).

-OSCORE does not protect the CoAP Messaging sub-layer (Section 2 of {{RFC7252}}) or other lower layers involved in routing and transporting the CoAP requests and responses.
+OSCORE does not protect the CoAP messaging layer (Section 2 of {{RFC7252}}) or other lower layers involved in routing and transporting the CoAP requests and responses.

 Additionally, OSCORE does not protect Class U option instances ({{coap-options}}), as these are used to support CoAP forward proxy operations (see Section 5.7.2 of {{RFC7252}}).

 Attacks on unprotected CoAP message fields generally causes denial-of-service attacks which are out of scope of this document, more details are given in {{unprot-fields}}.

-Attacks against the CoAP Request-Response layer are in scope.
+Attacks against the CoAP request-response layer are in scope.
 OSCORE is intended to protect against eavesdropping, spoofing, insertion, modification, deletion, replay, and man-in-the middle attacks.

 OSCORE is susceptible to traffic analysis as discussed later in {{overview-sec-properties}}.